 Can you take bikes on buses?

-Users are discouraged from taking bikes out of the trial zone unless they plan to bring them back in again.
-With only 200 bikes in the trial there are not enough for them to be dispersed all over Canberra.
+Users are discouraged from taking bikes out of the operational zone unless they plan to bring them back in again.
+With only 200 bikes in the fleet there are not enough for them to be dispersed all over Canberra.
 If users do take bikes on short bus trips, we ask that no items are left in the baskets - this can obstruct the bus driver's vision and your items can fly out!

 How much does it cost to use?